Want these limited edition artistic photos of Clemson legends? You better act fast

-Clemson’s historic run to win the 2016 College Football Playoff is still being celebrated by Tigers fans.
+Clemson’s historic run to win the national championship is still being celebrated by Tigers fans.
 Fans now can commemorate the season with a limited edition artistic photographs of Clemson legends.
-South Carolina-based photographer Mark McInnis has snapped three separate pictures that feature legends such as current head coach Dabo Swinney, national title-winning head […]
+South Carolina-based photographer Mark McInnis has snapped three separate pictures that feature legends such as current coach Dabo Swinney, national title-winning coach Danny Ford, legendary linebacker […]

 The post Want these limited edition artistic photos of Clemson legends?
 You better act fast appeared first on Gridiron Now.